1904 Tour de France: Race incidents

 In the first stage, the riders fell after only a few kilometres.
 Lipman broke a finger, and became the first rider to abandon this Tour.
 Around 100 km in the race, Lucien Pothier lost ten minutes to the main group, led by Maurice Garin, because of a broken bicycle.
 In Cosne, at 174 km, Pothier had reached the leading group.
 Aucouturier had lost more than one hour at that point.
 Just before the next control post in Nevers, Aucouturier fell on his face, and continued the race covered in blood.
 In the last part of the race, Maurice Garin and Lucien Pothier rode away from the others.
 They were attacked by four masked men in a car, but still finished as the first two, with Garin beating Pothier by 50 m.
 The many flat tires and crashes of Aucouturier, seemingly the results of sabotage, gave him a time loss of several hours.

 After the stage, three cyclists were punished: Aucouturier and Samson received fines of 500 and 250 francs, Aucouturier for having a cyclist not in the race following him, Samson for riding in the slipstream of a car.
 Chevallier, who had finished third, was disqualified for resting in a car for 45 minutes.

 During the stage, Ferdinand Payan had been disqualified.
-Some sources indicate he was helped by a motor, other that he was helped by riders not in the race.
+Some sources indicate he was helped by a motor, others that he was helped by riders not in the race.

 In that first stage, Garin had asked the race official Lefèvre for food, which was illegal.
 Lefèvre, who knew that Garin was the star of the race, broke the rules and gave him the food, because he did not want to be responsible for Garin leaving the race because of hunger.

 The news that Garin had received illegal help quickly spread, and caused the fanatical crowd to take action.

 For the second stage, the organisers had made the option to postpone the start by two hours, in case the mistral wind was making cycling difficult.
 This was not necessary, so the riders started at midnight as planned.